How to Apply an SSL Certificate to Vultr Load Balancer

 Applying an SSL Certificate to your Vultr Load Balancer enhances the security of your traffic by encrypting data transmitted between clients and your Load Balancer.
 By adding a private key, certificate, and certificate chain, you can ensure secure communications and improve trustworthiness for your users.

-Follow this guide to apply an SSL certificate to your Vultr Load Balancer using the Vultr Customer Portal, API, or CLI.
+Follow this guide to apply an SSL certificate to your Vultr Load Balancer using the Vultr Customer Portal, API, CLI, or Terraform.

 • Vultr Customer Portal